-To use Tableau Prep to clean and prepare your data, start a new flow by connecting to your data, just like in Tableau Desktop.
+To use Tableau Prep Builder to clean and prepare your data, start a new flow by connecting to your data, just like in Tableau Desktop.
 You can also open an existing flow and pick up where you left off.

 You can see and access your most recent flows right on the Start page, so it's easy to find your work in progress.
 After you connect to your data, use the different options in the Input step to identify the data that you want to work with in your flow.

-Tableau Prep supports connections to popular types of data as well as Tableau data extracts (.tde or .hyper).
+Tableau Prep Builder supports connections to popular types of data as well as Tableau data extracts (.tde or .hyper).
 Connectors that are supported in Tableau Desktop might not yet be supported in your version of Tableau Prep Builder.
 But new connectors are added with each new version, so check the Connections pane to see if your connector is available.

 Note: If you open a flow in a version where the connector isn't supported, the flow may open but might have errors or won't run unless the data connections are removed.

-To check whether you can connect to your data, open Tableau Prep and click the Add connection button to see if a connector for your data is listed in the left pane under Connect.
+To check whether you can connect to your data, open Tableau Prep Builder and click the Add connection button to see if a connector for your data is listed in the left pane under Connect.